 The City is responsible for assessing, collecting and distributing property taxes in accordance with enabling state law.
 Property taxes are levied on both real and personal property.
 Liens for secured property taxes attach on January 1st preceding the fiscal year for which taxes are levied.
-Secured property taxes are levied on the first business day of September and are payable in two equal installments: the first is due on November 1st and delinquent with penalties after December 10th; the second is due February 1st and delinquent with penalties after April 10th.
-Secured property taxes that are delinquent and unpaid as of June 30th are subject to redemption penalties, costs, and interest when paid.
-If not paid at the end of five years, the property may be sold at public auction and the proceeds used to pay delinquent amounts due.
-Any excess is remitted, if claimed, to the taxpayer.
-Unsecured personal property taxes do not represent a lien on real property.
-Those taxes are due on January 1st and become delinquent with penalties after August 31st.
+Secured installments: the first is due on November 1st and delinquent with penalties after December 10th; the second is due February 1st and delinquent with penalties after April 10th.
+Secured property taxes that are adelinquent and unpaid as of June 30th are subject to redemption penalties, costs, and interest when paid.
+If not paid at the end of five years, the property may be sold at public auction and the proceeds used to pay delinquent with penalties after August 31st.
 Supplemental property tax assessments associated with changes in the assessed valuation due to transfer of ownership in property or upon completion of new construction are levied in two equal installments and have variable due dates based on the dates of the underlying transaction.